smiller123/enoki-schedulers/README.md

 Run `sudo ./enoki_test` to run the perf latency test on the loaded Enoki scheduler.

 To run the test on CFS, use `sudo ./cfs_test`.

+### Running the phoronix benchmarks
+With the scheduler loaded, move to the `phoronix_test` directory.

+Run `make` in the `phoronix_test` directory.

+Run `./enoki_test` to run the phoronix tests on the loaded Enoki scheduler.

+To run the test on CFS, use `./cfs_test`.

+To compare the results, run `../phoronix-test-suite/phoronix-test-suite compare-results-to-baseline cfseval enokieval`